-The book, Business by the Moon, is a scheduling method and journal that grows your business & wellness at the same time.
+Business by the Moon is a planning and scheduling methodology that grows your business & wellness at the same time.

 There is a problem in our time.
 We’re finding that our way of life is unsustainable.
 Every business worth dealing with has a sustainability plan, and whole departments dedicated to corporate social responsibility.